microsoft/FluidFramework/docs/docs/architecture.md

 # Architecture

-Fluid Framework can be broken into three broad parts: The Fluid Loader, Fluid Containers, and the Fluid Service.
+Fluid Framework can be broken into three broad parts: The Fluid loader, Fluid containers, and the Fluid service.
 While each deserves a deep dive, we'll use this space to explain the areas at a high level, identify the important lower level concepts, and discuss some of our key design decisions.

 ## Summary

-The Fluid Loader connects to the Fluid Service to load a Fluid Container.
-If you are an app developer and you want to include Fluid Containers on your page, you'll use the Fluid Loader to load Containers.
-If you want to create a collaborative experience using the Fluid Framework, you'll create a Fluid Container.
+The Fluid loader connects to the Fluid service to load a Fluid container.
+If you are an app developer and you want to include Fluid containers on your page, you'll use the Fluid loader to load containers.
+If you want to create a collaborative experience using the Fluid Framework, you'll create a Fluid container.

-A Fluid Container includes state and app logic.
+A Fluid container includes state and app logic.
 It has at least one Fluid Object, which encapsulates app logic.
-Fluid Objects can have state, which is managed by Distributed Data Structures (DDS).
+Fluid Objects can have state, which is managed by distributed data structures (DDS).

-Distributed Data Structures (DDS) are used to distribute state to clients.
+distributed data structures (DDS) are used to distribute state to clients.
 Instead of centralizing merge logic in the server, the server passes changes (aka operations or ops) to clients and the clients perform the merge.

 ![A diagram of the Fluid Framework architecture](./images/architecture.png)